vhaudiquet/ubuntu-project-docs/docs/contributors/patching/submit-a-merge-proposal.md

-(merge-proposals)=
-# Merge proposals
+(how-to-submit-a-merge-proposal)=
+# How to submit a merge proposal

 When you want to push changes to a package, the first step is to open a merge proposal (MP).
-The merge proposal is where you discuss the reasoning for the proposed change, and it provides reviewers the opportunity to comment on it.
+The merge proposal is where you discuss the reasoning for the proposed change, and it gives reviewers the opportunity to comment on it.

+After the MP is approved:

+You have upload rights
+: * Upload the package directly using `dput`.
+  * See {ref}`path-to-upload-rights` for guidance on how to obtain upload rights.

-After the MP is approved, if you have upload rights you can upload the package directly via `dput`.
-If you do not have upload rights, you'll work with a sponsor who will do the upload for you.
+You do not have upload rights
+: * Work with a sponsor who does the upload for you.
+  * See {ref}`find-a-sponsor` for guidance on how to get your upload sponsored.

 ## Prepare a description